 Medtech in the UK

-The UK is the base of one of the major medical technology (Medtech) sectors in the world.
-With institutions that continuously draw top talent from around the world and a long history of groundbreaking medical discoveries, the UK is advancing in research capabilities, cutting-edge science and innovations.
+The UK is home to one of the leading medical technology (MedTech) sectors globally.
+With renowned institutions that attract top talent from around the world and a long history of pioneering medical breakthroughs, the UK continues to advance in research capabilities, cutting-edge science, and innovative developments.

 Overview of the Medtech industry in the UK

-The Medical Technology (Medtech) sector covers the developing and/or manufacturing Medtech products, like single-use consumables to complex hospital equipment, tools and digital health.
-In the UK, in 2020, there were about 4,140 businesses with 138,100 employees, making a turnover of £27.6bn in the Medtech sector.
-The largest core segments by turnover are single use technology, digital health and in vitro diagnostics, accounting for 27% of all turnover of the sector.
-The largest core segments by employment are digital health, single use technology and in vitro diagnostics, accounting for 32% of all employment of the sector.
+The Medical Technology (MedTech) sector covers the developing and/or manufacturing Medtech products, like single-use consumables to complex hospital equipment, tools and digital health.
+In the UK, in 2020, the MedTech sector comprises approximately 4,140 businesses employing 138,100 individuals, generating a turnover of £27.6 billion.
+The largest core segments by turnover are single-use technology, digital health, and in vitro diagnostics, which collectively account for 27% of the sector’s total turnover.
+In terms of employment, the largest core segments are digital health, single-use technology, and in vitro diagnostics, representing 32% of the sector’s workforce.

 The growing demand for medtech in the UK has been rising for a number of reasons, with the ideal impacts on reduced costs and better healthcare results.

-The UK population, which was 66.4 million in 2020, is expected to reach 72.4 million by 2043, with about 3 million people aged 85 years and over.
-The growth in the proportion of older people definitely requires more medical support.
-Furthermore, chronic conditions are becoming more common, with about 26 million people in England having at least 1 chronic condition (NHS), with common ones like diabetes, asthma, COPD, etc.
+The UK population, which was 66.4 million in 2020, is projected to reach 72.4 million by 2043, with approximately 3 million individuals aged 85 and over.
+This demographic shift, particularly the growing proportion of older individuals, will undoubtedly increase the demand for medical support.
+In addition, the prevalence of chronic conditions is rising, with around 26 million people in England living with at least one chronic condition, such as diabetes, asthma, and COPD, according to the NHS.

 The UK is also spending more on healthcare expenditure.
 In the UK, the total current healthcare spending made up 12.0% of GDP in 2020, up from 9.9% in 2019, with the NHS spending roughly £10 billion a year on medtech (DHSC Estimate).
-As a result of ongoing developments in IT and communications technologies, there is now a high degree of product innovation.
-New developments in medical technology to prevent or treat diseases like cancer might result from a greater understanding of their causes, therefore, broader advancements in medical research result in new medtech.
-1 in 12 of all UK patents were submitted to the European Patent Office in 2021 by the UK, which submitted 471 medical technology patent applications.
+Ongoing advancements in IT and communications technologies have led to a high level of product innovation.
+Improved understanding of disease causes, such as cancer, is driving new developments in medical technology for prevention and treatment.
+Consequently, broader progress in medical research is contributing to the emergence of new MedTech solutions.
+In 2021, the UK submitted 1 in 12 of all patents to the European Patent Office, including 471 medical technology patent applications.

 Opportunities in the UK Medtech sector